- A compromised airway is the most time critical problem, with any small reduction in airway radius significantly affecting air flow

 - Any wheeze can be treated with nebulised salbutamol 5mg and ipratropium 500micrograms, back to back if needed.

-- Remember that wheeze can be heart failure related among other conditions so consider the patient’s fluid status.
+- Remember that wheeze can also be caused by fluid overload (“cardiac wheeze”), so consider the patient’s fluid status as well

 - Treat any suspected infection post-cultures being taken, yet you should not delay administration if any significant delay to cultures is anticipated.